eunwoolee325/unity-coding-challenge/README.md

 yet well written and functional application, rather than a complete yet poorly implemented one.**

-Please include a `README` with any setup instructions or other documentation you created.
+Please deliver your challenge via a hosted Git service (ex.
+GitHub), and include a `README` with any setup instructions or other documentation you created.

 Additionally, please answer the following questions and include them in your `README`: